 Swell is another time when telltales can lead you astray.
 You can experience many ““velocity” headers and lifts in swell that occur due to apparent wind changes in your rig.
 The swell is affecting the movement of your boat in the water and causing these changes while the true wind could well be remaining in the exact same direction.
 It’s very easy for sailors to get “lost” in these conditions.
 Many make the mistake of steering up and down instead of absorbing these changes.
 This “chasing” has the effect of too much drag.
 You can make small sheeting adjustments instead to keep good flow through the changes.

 Hopefully this information can help you stay on a better angle more often and have more angle awareness on the water.
 Experiment on your own or let us help you dial in your upwind performance at one of our All-Inclusive Sailing Clinics this winter!
+Our Online Courses cover angles in detail with videos and performance checklists you can administer yourself.
+Check them out to really dial in your upwind angles.
 See you on the water.